About Us

 Loneliness

-Elmbridge is the 9th most unequal borough in England with worrying level os child poverty.
+• Elmbridge is the 9th most unequal borough in England with worrying level of child poverty.

-The Education Policy Institute estimated in 2020 that by secondary school, the gap between disadvantaged and non-disadvantage students is almost a year and half.
+• The Education Policy Institute estimated in 2020 that by 2024, the gap in Secondary Schools, between disadvantaged and non-disadvantage students is almost a year and half.
+The figures are higher now that we are in 2025.

 Other Facts